Tiger Facts For Kids – Interesting Facts About Tigers

-Tiger facts for kids are really something fascinating to study especially for the little brood.
 Having orange as well as red shade, tigers are by far the biggest cats across the globe.
-With unique murky stripes spread out all over its body, the big cat has a weight of almost 360 kilograms and is extended out for about 1.8 meters in length.
-Also known as Panthera Tirgris (scientific name), they usually make after their victim in the late hours of darkness and are strong enough to kill them on their own.
+With unique murky stripes spread out all over its body, it has a weight of almost 360 kilograms and length of about 1.8 meters.
+Also known as Panthera Tigris (scientific name), they hunt in the late hours of darkness and are strong enough to kill the prey on their own.

 • With such a heavy weight, tigers are capable to munch almost 5 kilograms of food everyday while sometimes they extend their intake to almost 30 kilograms in one go.

-• In the blistering sunlight of summer, tigers happen to visit the nearby lagoon too often as they do not hesitate to go for a dip in deep waters and can bathe at about 3.5 miles.
+• In the blistering sunlight of summer, tigers visit the nearby lagoon too often to go for a dip in deep waters and can bathe at about 3.5 miles.

-• As compare to the ones residing in chilly temperatures, tigers living in humid conditions are relatively much lighter and smaller in weight.
+• As compared to the tigers living in the colder regions, the tigers living in humid conditions are relatively much smaller in size and lighter in weight.

-• Surprisingly, one of the most astounding tiger facts for kids is that the configuration of stripes of every single tiger differs from that of other.
+• One of the most amazing tiger facts for kids is that the configuration of stripes of every single tiger differs from that of other just like our finger prints.

-• With the intention of hiding its trails, tigers pull its claws in while strolling making themselves hard to track.
+• Tigers are hard to track as they are expert in hiding their trails.
+They pull their claws in while strolling thus making themselves hard to track.

-• They are capable to reside in almost any weather conditions and can stretch their lifespan at about 26 years while in captivity.
+• They are capable to reside in almost any weather conditions and can stretch the tiger lifespan to about 26 years while in captivity.

 • A unit (group) having more than one tiger is known as Ambush or sometimes streak.